Local legislators differ on direction of state fiscal plan after governor's "aspirational" budget

 Refusal by the REC to recognize those figures, which include dedicated funds and fees, leaves some agencies with a “zero” balance, state Commissioner of Administration Jay Dardenne told the committee.

-The state constitution bars the inclusion of projected funds without a unanimous vote from the REC, which consists of four members – Dardenne, Baras, state Sen. President John Alario and a designated economist from LSU.
+The state constitution bars the inclusion of projected funds without a unanimous vote from the REC, which consists of four members – Dardenne, Barras, state Sen. President John Alario, and a designated economist from LSU.

 On Feb.
-22, Dardenne unveiled a $31 billion budget on the committee, based on the estimated figures Gov. Edwards expects without approval from the REC.
+22, Dardenne unveiled a $31 billion budget to the committee, based on the estimated revenue Gov. Edwards expects without approval from the REC on those extra funds.
 He labeled the budget “the Twilight Zone budget” because it would include deep cuts to programs across the board.

 “It’s comical … it baffles me that they couldn’t present a budget with total numbers,” he said.
-“He could’ve used estimates or downsize it.
+“He could’ve used estimates or downsized it.

 “What they presented was more comical than anything else,” Schexnayder said.
 “Coming out of that proposal was a waste of time for the committee members and the per diem our state paid them to show up.”

-Pope believes the holdout by Barras and the uncertainty on budgeting for state offices and service will pose a huge challenge for the House Appropriations Committee if the REC holdout continues.
+Rep. Pope believes the holdout by Barras and the uncertainty on budgeting for state offices and service will pose a huge challenge for the House Appropriations Committee, if the REC holdout continues.

 “I don’t know how the appropriations committee would present that, since the budget was only anticipated revenue.
 They’re going to have to present a budget to the full House, as to what it is.